Mohamed-khaalid/telegram-senko-bot/README.md

 This bot greets new members on telegram groups with a cute, personalised gif with Senko-san.

-In case you're wondering, Senko-san is an adorable 800-year old fox goddess from the anime [The Helpful Fox Senko-san](https://myanimelist.net/anime/38759/Sewayaki_Kitsune_no_Senko-san) (jp. *世話やきキツネの仙狐さん*).
+In case you're wondering, Senko-san is an adorable 800-year old fox from the anime [The Helpful Fox Senko-san](https://myanimelist.net/anime/38759/Sewayaki_Kitsune_no_Senko-san) (jp. *世話やきキツネの仙狐さん*).

 <!-- GETTING STARTED -->
 ## Getting Started